-Weibo started like China’s Twitter and now is very different.
+Weibo started like China’s Twitter and now it is very different.
 It remains a top social media platform in China.
-This is where the breaking news often surface.
+This is where the breaking news often surfaces.
 There were several players in Weibo market including Sina, Tencent, Netease, and Sohu; but, now just one.

 You will find articles below on China’s social media landscape, usage, trends, statistics, and marketing insights.